 I’m always sure to take pre workouts on an empty stomach, because I typically do intermittent fasting.
 In other words, I wake up and go to the gym first thing in the morning—no, I don’t bother eating.
 Working out on an empty stomach lets me get a big kick from the pre workout I’m taking, plus it’s good for getting shredded.

-I generally start to feel something around the 10 minute mark.
+When I take C4, I generally start to feel something around the 10 minute mark.
 I’ll get an initial kick of energy, followed by tingles around the 15-20 minute mark.
 From here I start my workout, and it gives me enough energy to plow all the way through to the end, even if I’m a bit groggy from the night before.

 There’s a lot of scams out there in the supplement industry.
 From GNC to overpriced Walmart whey protein, everyone’s trying to make a quick buck, so it’s important that you arm yourself with knowledge.
 Hopefully after reading this article, you’re one step closer to finding your ideal pre workout.